- Survey Facts: Participation (Facts 1 through 5)

 SURVEY FACT 11:

-3 out of 4 children from participating families developed cancer symptoms less than 4 months prior to diagnosis.
+Three out of four children from participating families developed cancer symptoms less than four months prior to diagnosis.
 Approximately 10% of children were diagnosed at a physician’s visit for something unrelated.

 SURVEY FACT 12: